-An Investigating Officer who is fully trained in investigating student complaints will be nominated by the Head of Student Services (or nominee) to investigate the complaint.
+An Investigating Officer who is fully trained in investigating student complaints may be appointed by the Deputy Academic Registrar & Head of Student Services (or nominee) to investigate the complaint.
 Where possible this will remain confidential, although you must understand that we may need to share information with relevant parties in line with Data Protection regulations.

-You should seek advice from the Head of Student Services or Students' Union before submitting a formal written complaint to the Head of Student Services, making clear in writing the relevant facts and matters which have given you cause for complaint, together with any relevant documentation, and should clearly state the resolution you are seeking.
+You should seek advice from the Deputy Academic Registrar & Head of Student Services or Students' Union before submitting a formal written complaint to the Deputy Academic Registrar & Head of Student Services, making clear in writing the relevant facts and matters which have given you cause for complaint, together with any relevant documentation, and should clearly state the resolution you are seeking.
 You should also outline the actions you have taken to address the matter informally, if this has been possible or appropriate.

-If it appears to the Head of Student Services that a complaint is vexatious and/or frivolous, they will discuss it with the Deputy Principal (Operations) and together will determine whether it should be rejected on the basis that it is vexatious and/or frivolous.
-Should a complaint be rejected on this basis no further action will be taken in respect of the complaint, and the Head of Student Services will write to you to explain why the complaint has been rejected, also indicating whether any disciplinary action against you is being contemplated.
+If it appears to the Deputy Academic Registrar & Head of Student Services that a complaint is vexatious and/or frivolous, they will discuss it with the Academic Registrar and together will determine whether it should be rejected on the basis that it is vexatious and/or frivolous.
+Should a complaint be rejected on this basis no further action will be taken in respect of the complaint, and the Deputy Academic Registrar & Head of Student Services will write to you to explain why the complaint has been rejected, also indicating whether any disciplinary action against you is being contemplated.

 The Investigating Officer will meet with you and hear your complaint.
-This meeting will normally be held within 20 working days of the receipt of the case by the Head of Student Services.
+This meeting will normally be held within 20 working days of the receipt of the case by the Deputy Academic Registrar & Head of Student Services.
 At the meeting between the Investigating Officer and yourself, you may be accompanied by a person of your choice (fellow student, member of the College's Students' Union or member of staff not involved in the matter), who may participate with your permission.
+The

-The Investigating Officer will interview any other relevant parties involved in the complaint and gather relevant evidence (e.g. emails, social media postings etc).
+Investigating Officer will interview any other relevant parties involved in the complaint and gather relevant evidence (e.g. emails, social media postings etc).